salbadri/MonkeyPox-Cases-in-EU-EEA-Using-Tableau/README.md

 * I combined my two datasets using relationship btween the two datasets

-* I explored MonkeyPox cases cross countries.
+* I explored MonkeyPox cases for each country.

 * I Categorized MonkeyPox Cases into five categories for better visualization.